Index

 Gap in Life Expectancy Between Hull and England

-Circulatory disease and cancer were the causes of death which had the highest excess deaths in Hull contributing to the gap in life expectancy between Hull and England for 2020-21.
-If the age-specific mortality rates from circulatory disease were the same in Hull as they were for England, then life expectancy would be 1.10 years higher for men and 0.66 years higher for women in Hull, and if age-specific mortality rates for cancer in Hull were the same as for England, then life expectancy in Hull would increase by 0.87 years for men and 0.90 years for women.
+For men, circulatory disease, external causes and cancer were the three causes of death which had the highest excess deaths in Hull contributing to the gap in life expectancy between Hull and England for 2022-23.
+If the age-specific mortality rates from these three diseases were the same in Hull as they were for England, then male life expectancy would be 1.10 years higher due to circulatory disease, 0.83 higher due to external causes, and 0.68 years higher due to cancer.

 Gap in Life Expectancy Between Most and Least Deprived Areas of Hull